 The front circle is an idle-free zone.
 You are not allowed to idle, park or leave your car in the front circle while dropping off or visiting.
-Similarly parking on the side of the street on Monument Valley Road is dangerous and not permitted.
 Please help us enforce community norms that keep all students, staff and community members safe when entering and exiting the school.
 Our dismissal routine for children who are being picked up allows for lining up in the front circle with car engines off from 3:10-3:25.
 A Muddy Brook staff member will bring your child to your car.